Early Spring- Générosité de Glace, Bounty of Ice (Outdated, Pending Review)

 Late Summer- La Course aux Sorcières, The Witch Race

-When Stonewise folks are hard at work repairing chimneys and hunting chimney-rocks, it is the perfect time to get on the roof and sweep them clean- a distasteful job to be sure, but one that must be done to prevent clogged chimneys and their nasty side effects.
+During high Summer when chimneys are not in use, it is the perfect time to get on the roof and sweep them clean- a distasteful job to be sure, but one that must be done to prevent clogged chimneys and their nasty side effects.
 Since this sweeping leaves the brooms ragged beyond repair, it is also important that new brooms be crafted.
-Those who are Woodwise know just what sort of branches and twigs make good brooms – sometimes herbs with special properties are woven into the broomcorn based on the village’s needs.
+Those who are Woodwise know just what sort of branches and twigs make good brooms.
+However, the Woodswise should take heed- the best sticks and branches for this purpose are often coveted by other creatures of the forest who may wish to use them for their own nests and dens.

 When the broomsticks are made they need to be put to the test – by sweeping the floor, yes, but also by La Course aux Sorcières (The Witch Race)!
 There is no real witchcraft involved, of course; it is all in good fun.

 Participants are encouraged to dress as witches to mount one of the new broomsticks and follow a course set for the race, marked by ribbons.
-Upon crossing the finish line, racers are met with cheers and cold switchel.
+Upon crossing the finish line, racers are met with cheers.

 Custom: Woodwise should find sticks and craft brooms using a crafting station Staff will set up.
 Once crafted, the participants should race through a course while “riding” their new broom.